RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

   -- First mark as read
   PERFORM public.mark_announcement_as_read(announcement_id);

-  -- Then add to acknowledged_by array if not already there UPDATE public.announcements
+  -- Then add to acknowledged_by array if not already there (consistent with existing message system) UPDATE public.announcements
   SET acknowledged_by = array_append(acknowledged_by, v_pin_number)
   WHERE id = announcement_id AND NOT (v_pin_number = ANY(acknowledged_by));
 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;
 ```

+This division context integration ensures that the announcements system maintains the same level of data isolation and security as the meetings system, preventing any cross-contamination of division information.

 - [ ] ### Phase 2: State Management